ondras12345/ondra.sluka.cz/content/posts/2021-02-09-Ugee-HY1060-graphics-tablet-Ubuntu-20.04.md

 description: >-
-  Ubuntu 20.04 shipped with a broken version of `60-input-id.hwdb` that did not work with my graphics tablet and I spent so much time trying to fix it that I made a blog post about it.
+  Ubuntu 20.04 shipped with a broken version of `60-input-id.hwdb` that did not work with my graphics tablet and I spent so much time trying to fix it that I made a post about it.
 featured_image: ""
 tags:
   - GNU/Linux